Mindfulness-Based Cognitive Therapy

 Participants will hear a group presentation about the MBCT program and have a short interview with an instructor to ensure that MBSR is a good fit.
 In the event that the instructor believes that MBCT is not a good fit, you will be offered other options and a complete refund of your registration fees.

-New MBSR groups will be announced very soon!
-If you would like to receive an email once we release our programming, please pre-register here.
+Other MBCT groups will be announced for the winter!
+If you would like to receive an email once we release our winter programming, please pre-register here.

 Who should take the MBCT program?